xieziyu/ngx-amap/docs/amap-marker.md

   ```

 + It also support extra attributes:
-  + `hidden`: boolean, use it to hide/show the marker.
+  + `hidden`: boolean, default is `false`.
+Use it to hide/show the marker.
+  + `openInfoWindow`: boolean, default is `true`.
+If it's true and the marker is clicked, the info window inside will be opened.
   ```html
   <amap-marker class="demo-map" [hidden]="markerHidden"></amap-marker>
   ```